 And that’s it…

-This is how we did SEO for our experimental website on amazon affiliate and got significant results in a very short period.
+This is how we did SEO for our experimental website on an Amazon affiliate and got significant results in a very short period.

 Building an amazon affiliate website and making it successful is not an easy task.
 It requires a lot of hard work, dedication, and patience.